 Our signature Lime Vetiver fragrance blends 10 incredible essential oils to create notes that are rich with the heritage of India.
-Here we look in-depth at one of these - Patchouli - and discuss what it can do for you.
+Here we look in-depth at Patchouli essential oil and discuss its uses and benefits.

 The Patchouli plant is part of the mint or deadnettle family, which also includes lavender, mint and sage.
 The essential oil is harvested by steam distillation of the leaves, either when at their freshest close to harvest, or when dried and fermented.